Rajeshdodapaneni/Age-calculator/README.md

 ✔️ Responsive UI

 ✔️ No external libraries – pure JavaScript

-[12:25 PM, 11/29/2025] ~Rajesh Chowdary: 🧠 How It Works
+🧠 How It Works

 1. User selects their date of birth.
 2. JavaScript extracts the current date.

-3. The script calculates the difference in:
+3. The script calculates the difference inYears,Months & Days.

-Years

-Months

-Days

 4. Displays the result instantly on the UI.